 Proper ventilation is an important part of RV living that’s often overlooked.
-Good RV ventilation not only contributes to the overall comfort, health, and well-being of RV occupants but also has an impact on the long-term health of the rig itself.
+Good ventilation not only contributes to the overall comfort, health, and well-being of RV occupants but also affects the long-term health of the rig itself.
+In this post, we tell you how both you and your rig can benefit from consistent and adequate ventilation in your RV.

 Why Is RV Ventilation So Important?